lonkaars/avans-arcade/docs/research.md

 Data transfer between these entities takes at least one clock cycle.
 If there are multiple entities the delay will increase and decreases the playability of the game.

-## Conlcusion
+## Conclusion
 For gameplay reasons it is recommended to have the input handling as close as possible to the game logic unit.
 This will decrease the delay between the user-input and onscreen gameplay.

-# Microcontroller FGPA communication
+# Microcontroller FPGA communication

 The hardware of the game consist out of a microcontroller(stm32) and a FPGA(basys3).
 The hardware components needs to communicate with each other.
 For this a protocol is needed.
 See table 1 for a comparison of possible protocols: